jacob-meacham/serverless-plugin-git-variables/README.md

 * If you're using serverless 1.16.x or above, use the >=2.x.x version of this plugin.

 # Version History
+* 3.1.0
+  - Also adds environment variables that are accessible at runtime (Thanks to @chechu)
 * 3.0.0
   - Add support for long commit hash (Thanks to @e-e-e)
   - backwards incompatible change: git describe now uses --always, so if there are not tags it returns a hash instead of failing (Thanks to @e-e-e)